Albert G. Horvath

 From 1994 until 2000, he was controller at New York University and, before that, served in senior roles at Carnegie Mellon University (1988–1994).
-He began his career at Mellon Bank in his home town of Pittsburgh before moving into higher education.
+He began his career at Mellon Bank (1981–1988) in his hometown of Pittsburgh before moving into higher education.

-A native of Pennsylvania, he earned his master’s degree in business administration at Dusquesne University (1985) and his bachelor’s degree in accounting at Penn State (1981).
+A native of Pennsylvania, Horvath earned his master’s degree in business administration at Duquesne University (1985) and his bachelor’s degree in accounting at Penn State (1981).

 # # #